When you purchase through links on our site, we may earn an affiliate commission.

 Avoid sex the night before competition or you’ll have a terrible race.
 That’s how the saying goes.
 But is there any truth behind the abstinence?
 220 investigates…

 But is there any scientific basis preventing you from conquering the race course off the back of a bout of sexual intercourse?
-It’s time to slip under our high-wicking sheets and find out…
+Could we have got it wrong, and could sex actually be beneficial the night before a triathlon?

 What is the theory behind no sex before race day?

-It stems from Roman and Greek times when abstinence was considered the best strategy in achieving athletic performance and communion between body and spirit.
-This seemed at odds, of course, with the Ancient Olympics where athletes would compete in pentathlon, chariot races and wrestling stark naked.
+It stems from Roman and Greek times, when abstinence was considered the best strategy in achieving athletic performance and communion between body and spirit.
+This seemed at odds, of course, with the Ancient Olympics, where athletes would compete in pentathlon, chariot races, and wrestling stark naked.

 This idea of sacrificing sex for sporting success pervaded generations with coach after coach believing that sexual frustration leads to greater levels of aggression, and that ejaculation would impair the athlete’s competitive edge.